macrojd/tag-summary/README.md

 The plugin includes three options for configuration.

 - Show Callouts: Shows each block of text inside a callout box (default).
-If disabled, the blocks are shown as plain text.
+If disabled, the blocks are displayed as plain text.
 - Show Link: Includes a link at the top to open the note where the paragraph was taken from.
 - Remove Tags: Removes the original tags from the text.